rasika8999/M1_App_Exam-Management-System/3_Implementation/readme.md

 - LINUX OS
 # Software Setup on Windows OS for C Programming
 ## IDE
-Visula Studio Code for compiling and debuggin the code.
+Visula Studio Code for compiling and debugging the code.

 ## Build tools
 - Make Installer from GNUWin32 for automating the build without usign IDE